kassonlab/gromacs-gmxapi/src/api/docs/layers/library.rst

 status messages, and whatever else they need to avoid doing their own I/O.

-I suspect there is even less burden of ABI compatibility for plugins, but the public API, library API, and plugin API should be have separately managed versioning to facilitate API compatibility checks.
+I suspect there is even less burden of ABI compatibility for plugins, but the public API, library API, and plugin API should have separately managed versioning to facilitate API compatibility checks and independent stability.

 The API should provide plugins with (at least) the following resources: